jendave/fifth-edition-srd/docs/player/combat.md

 Sometimes fate blesses or curses a combatant, causing the novice to hit and the veteran to miss.

 If the d20 roll for an attack is a 20, the attack hits regardless of any modifiers or the target’s AC.
-This is called a critical hit, which is explained later in this chapter.
+This is called a critical hit.

 If the d20 roll for an attack is a 1, the attack misses regardless of any modifiers or the target’s AC.